We are very proud of our curriculum at Dereham Junior Academy!

 Cultural Capital is in nearly everything we do; a golden thread throughout what and how we learn.

-To explore the ‘Cultural Capital’ our school provides, click on any of the tabs in our ‘What We Are Learning’ section!
+To explore the ‘Cultural Capital’ our school provides, click on any of the tabs in our ‘Our Curriculum’ section!
 The ‘Cultural Capital’ tab gives a small flavour of how our topics are supported by additional visits, visitors and activities, as well a list of just a selection of some of the things that we feel will help our pupils become educated citizens.